 3. Product Delivery

-Depending on the nature of your business, you can deliver your product or service to your client through your client portal.
-Using an organised and private zone is much more efficient than email and doesn't risk the same issues of loss in a cluttered inbox.
+Depending on the nature of your business, you can deliver your product or service directly to your client through your client portal.
+Distributing this through a client portal gives you the ability to see what you are sharing with clients much more easily than having to use multiple sharing tools.
+Using an organised and private zone is also much more efficient than email and doesn't risk the same issues of loss in a cluttered inbox.

 4. Task Management

-Client Portals are popular for the core organisation of your projects.
-Managing your targets and deadlines is a popular feature of a client portal.
+Client portals are popular for the core organisation of your projects as they are hosted within a central online place, so managing your targets and deadlines is easy.
 With comprehensive tools, you can plan all your individual tasks, assign deadlines and update your progress.
 This can help to give your client peace of mind due to them being able to see for themselves whether your project is on schedule.

 5. Knowledge Repository

-With wiki-like features allow organisations to establish a database of knowledge which is indexed and searchable for your staff and clients.
-Because this information is virtualised, it is easy for your employees to find, meaning that they don't have to waste precious time traipsing around your office in search of the person with the specific information or document.
+Your business will have a wealth of knowledge, and a client portal is there to help facilitate sharing this knowledge between colleagues and clients.
+The storage of information in a client portal allows organisations to establish a database of knowledge which is indexed and searchable for your staff and clients.
+Because this information is virtualized, it is easy for your employees to find, meaning that they don't have to waste precious time traipsing around your office in search of the person with the specific information or document.